-Progressive Web Apps are web applications that take advantage of the latest technologies to combine the best of web and mobile apps.
+Progressive Web Apps are web applications that take advantage of modern technologies to deliver engaging user experiences on desktop and mobile devices.

 From a User Experience point of view, and as defined by Google, a progressive web app (or PWA) is a website that is: